 ii) No egos

 Surely every theatre company has its primadonnas?
 We’ve certainly had one or two over the years.
 But we deal with them ruthlessly and ensure they either amend their behaviour or don’t work with us again.
 We believe theatre is essentially a collaborative enterprise, and nothing must be allowed to undermine the strength of the ensemble.
 No egos, no stars.
 This extends to the typical hierarchy of theatre companies: the actors at the top, followed by creatives, with the administrative team – the bar staff and ticket collectors – at the bottom.
 We reject these value judgements and we also expect everyone to assist with the less glamorous tasks – from putting up posters, to removing the empty bottles from the bar.
-This philosophy has helped to create the unique atmosphere and ethos which sets OVO apart from other companies and is one of the reasons why people love working with us.
+This philosophy has helped to create OVO’s unique atmosphere and ethos and is one of the reasons why people love working with us.

 iii) Inexperience welcome

 We don’t allow anything to compromise our commitment to artistic excellence.
 However, inexperience, for us, is no barrier.
 All that matters is a commitment to hard work, and to our core values of authenticity and quality.